wandb/weave/docs/docs/guides/tracking/feedback.md

   1. Click the emoji icon.
   2. Add a thumbs up, thumbs down, or click the **+** icon for more emojis.

+To remove a reaction:
+  1. Hover over the emoji reaction you want to remove.
+  2. Click the reaction to remove it.

+> You can also delete feedback from the [**Feedback** column on the call details page.](#from-the-call-details-page).

 To add a comment:
   1. Click the comment bubble icon.
   2. In the text box, add your note.
   3. To save the note, press the **Enter** key.
 You can add additional notes.

-To remove a reaction:
-  1. Hover over the emoji reaction you want to remove.
-  2. Click the reaction to remove it.

 ![Screenshot of calls grid with feedback column](imgs/feedback_calls.png)